-Barclays Douglas sold 220,239 ordinary shares during the year reducing his total shareholding in the company to nil.

-Shore Capital Group Investments Limited holds 10,953,744 ordinary shares in the Company representing 21.99% of the issued share capital.
-Shore Capital Group Investments Limited is part of the Shore Capital Group who were nominated advisors and brokers up to 4 September 2013.
-These shares are held by Pershing Nominees Limited.
+During the year there were no related party share transactions (2013: Former Director, Barclay Douglas, sold 220,329 ordinary shares during the year reducing his total shareholding in the company to nil.
+Shore Capital Group Investments Limited held 10,953,744 ordinary shares in the Company representing 31.18% of the issued share capital.
+Shore Capital Group Investments Limited are part of the Shore Capital Group who were nominated advisors and brokers for the Company up to 4 September 2013.
+These shares were held by Pershing Nominees Limited).